People's Power Party (Singapore): 2016–2023: Political alliance and 2020 general election

-In 2018, PPP along with six other opposition parties: Democratic Progressive Party (DPP), NSP, Reform Party (RP), Singapore Democratic Party (SDP), Singaporeans First (SF), and Peoples Voice (PV), and led by former PAP member of parliament and presidential candidate Tan Cheng Bock, discussed the possibility of forming a coalition for the next election.
-In March 2020, the PPP, SF, RP and DPP applied to join the Singapore Democratic Alliance (SDA).
+In 2018, PPP discussed the possibility of an opposition coalition, which would be led by former PAP Member of Parliament and presidential candidate Tan Cheng Bock, with the Democratic Progressive Party (DPP), the NSP, the Reform Party (RP), the Singapore Democratic Party (SDP), Singaporeans First (SF), and Peoples Voice (PV).
+In March 2020, the PPP, SF, RP and DPP instead applied to join the Singapore Democratic Alliance (SDA).